Bruno Cerella

-Bruno Cerella (born July 30, 1986) is an Italian-Argentine professional basketball player for Blu Basket 1971 of the Italian Serie A2.
+Bruno Cerella (born July 30 1986) is an Italian-Argentine professional basketball player for Blu Basket 1971 of the Italian Serie A2.

-Hailing from Bahía Blanca, a city seeped in basketball tradition, where players such as Manu Ginóbili were born and raised.
-Having come to Italy as a teenager, he slowly established himself, and moved up the league levels to join Emporio Armani Milano, where he became a fan favourite, due to his dynamism and dedication to the team.
+He comes from Bahía Blanca, a city seeped in basketball tradition, where players such as Manu Ginóbili were born and raised.
+Having come to Italy as a teenager, he slowly established himself and moved up the league levels to join Emporio Armani Milano, where he became a fan favourite, due to his dynamism and dedication to the team.
 In August 2017, Cerella was sent on loan to Reyer Venezia of the LBA.

+Early life

+Cerella was born on July 30 1986, in Bahia Blanca, a city in Argentina.
+His father Claudio Fernando Cerella is of Italian descent and his mother Claudia Viviana Val is of French and Spanish descent.
+Cerella has four sisters.

 Professional career

-After playing junior youth basketball for Estudiantes de Bahía Blanca and Pueyrredon in his birth country of Argentina, Cerella moved to Italy at age 17, to play professional basketball.
+After playing junior youth basketball for Estudiantes de Bahía Blanca and Pueyrredon in his country of birth Argentina, Cerella moved to Italy at age 17, to play professional basketball.
 After playing for a succession of teams in the Italian lower level divisions, he joined Banca Tercas Teramo in the Italian first division in 2008.

-Along with David Moss, he helped the team reach the semifinals of the 2009 Italian Cup, and to a third place finish in the Italian League's regular season, before being eliminated in the playoffs by Emporio Armani Milano.
-After a few LBA seasons, he joined Emporio Armani Milano in 2013, and with them he participated in Europe's premier basketball competition, the EuroLeague, for the first time in his career.
+Along with David Moss, he helped the team reach the semi-finals of the 2009 Italian Cup and to a third-place finish in the Italian League's regular season, before being eliminated in the playoffs by Emporio Armani Milano.
+After a few LBA seasons, he joined Emporio Armani Milano in 2013 and with them he participated in Europe's premier basketball competition, the EuroLeague, for the first time in his career.

 In August 2017, Cerella was sent on loan to Umana Reyer Venezia, the defending Italian champions.
 While playing for Reyer Venezia in the 2017–18 season, Cerella won the FIBA Europe Cup.
-He re-signed with Reyer Venezia on June 13, 2020.
+He re-signed with Reyer Venezia on June 13 2020.